 5. Macro or Microhardness

 Table II.
-ASTM Standards [E-4] Relating Directly to Metallographic Practice (Webmaster's note: This section has been updated to show the most recent ASTM designations and ordering information (as of Nov.
-9, 1999) for those standards originally listed in the Buehler article.
+ASTM Standards [E-4] Relating Directly to Metallographic Practice (Webmaster's note: This section lists the standards originally listed in the Buehler article.
 There are many other ASTM standards related to metallographic practice.)

 |E-3 Preparation of Metallographic Specimens|